Chinese room: Strong AI vs. AI research

 Searle's arguments are not usually considered an issue for AI research.
-Stuart Russell and Peter Norvig observe that most AI researchers "don't care about the strong AI hypothesis—as long as the program works, they don't care whether you call it a simulation of intelligence or real intelligence."
-The primary mission of artificial intelligence research is only to create useful systems that act intelligently, and it does not matter if the intelligence is "merely" a simulation.
+The primary mission of artificial intelligence research is only to create useful systems that act intelligently and it does not matter if the intelligence is "merely" a simulation.
+AI researchers Stuart J. Russell and Peter Norvig wrote in 2021: "We are interested in programs that behave intelligently.
+Individual aspects of consciousness—awareness, self-awareness, attention—can be programmed and can be part of an intelligent machine.
+The additional project making a machine conscious in exactly the way humans are is not one that we are equipped to take on."

 Searle does not disagree that AI research can create machines that are capable of highly intelligent behavior.
 The Chinese room argument leaves open the possibility that a digital machine could be built that acts more intelligently than a person, but does not have a mind or intentionality in the same way that brains do.

-Searle's "strong AI" should not be confused with "strong AI" as defined by Ray Kurzweil and other futurists, who use the term to describe machine intelligence that rivals or exceeds human intelligence.
-Kurzweil is concerned primarily with the amount of intelligence displayed by the machine, whereas Searle's argument sets no limit on this.
-Searle argues that even a superintelligent machine would not necessarily have a mind and consciousness.
+Searle's "strong AI hypothesis" should not be confused with "strong AI" as defined by Ray Kurzweil and other futurists, who use the term to describe machine intelligence that rivals or exceeds human intelligence—that is, artificial general intelligence, human level AI or superintelligence.
+Kurzweil is referring primarily to the amount of intelligence displayed by the machine, whereas Searle's argument sets no limit on this.
+Searle argues that a superintelligent machine would not necessarily have a mind and consciousness.